Pepn/SurveyToolkit/README.md

 This tool offers a non-scripting solution to create beautiful questionnaires & surveys.
 Furthermore, it includes a straightforward instructional manual detailing the setup procedure for a basic backend system, which stands prepared for data collection online, if deemed necessary.
 Consequently, developers can allocate their efforts toward addressing other critical, application-specific functionalities.

-This toolkit uses default Unity UI and therefore supports VR.

 The SurveyToolkit supports the following question types: Open, Linear, Grid, Slider, Checkbox and Multiple Choice.

-The questions are created by instantiating ScriptableObjects in the editor.
-Easy formatting is possible by editing the prefabs which correspond to the question type.

 ## Documentation
 The SurveyManager contains QuestionnairePages which handle most of the logic for each page.
 The pages contain a list of FormObjectData (ScriptableObjects) where a FormObjectData could either a question, a submit button or some infobox.
 Every question is a prefab variant of the original QuestionForm, if you want to change the layout change this prefab.
-The FormObjectData must have a reference to the prefab, this way the QuestionnairePage knows which and how to instantiate the prefab.
-The Survey is populated at runtime, so press play to inspect your survey.
+The FormObjectData must have a reference to the prefab, this way the QuestionnairePage knows which and how to instantiate the prefab. **The Survey is populated at runtime, so press play to inspect your survey.**
 To create new questions right click in the Project > Create > SurveyToolkit > QuestionType.
 Or just copy and edit the example questions.
+The final page should just be a infobox, the actual data is send on the final to last page.

 ## Example
-The SampleScene shows a simple 2 page survey
+The SampleScene shows a simple 2 page survey, see the questionnaire pages on the manager how it is setup.

 ## Data
 The data is stored as .csv files in the [persistant storage](https://docs.unity3d.com/ScriptReference/Application-persistentDataPath.html) of the device.
 It is also possible to upload the data to a server.